gdikov/protein-function-prediction/README.md

 The workflow of the framework can be summarized in the following steps:

-1. Protein codes of interest are fetched from the Enzyme Structures Database
+1. Protein codes (PDB IDs) of interest are fetched from the Enzyme Structures Database
 2. Protein descriptor files (pdb****.ent) are downloaded from the Protein Data Bank
 3. 3D maps of protein electron density are computed and stored (optionally 3D maps of electrostatic potential can be computed, though it is not recommended as the algorithm used to compute the protein's